All Products

 OPA policies

-Each workload has a TLS X.509 certificate that contains an identity.
-Each sidecar proxy uses this certificate.
-ASM provides the certificates and periodically rotates the certificates and private keys.
-If a private key is stolen, ASM replaces it with a new private key immediately.
-This reduces the attack surface.
+Each workload receives a TLS X.509 certificate that encodes its identity.
+ASM automatically rotates these certificates and private keys on a regular schedule.
+If a private key is compromised, ASM replaces it immediately to minimize the attack surface.